Nadeem-Abbas/Nadeem-Abbas/README.md

 - 👋 Hi, I’m @Engr.
 Nadeem Abbas Ansari
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on all assets
 - 📫 How to reach me Whats App me @ +923457722204